InfoVis SS 2026

 There are two datasets (each with seven records):

-1. Graz Population:
+1. Vienna Population:

-Population of the city of Graz, on 01 Jan of each year, from 2018 to 2024:
+Population of the city of Vienna, on 01 Jan of each year, from 2019 to 2025:

-Percentage of vote for top seven parties:
+Percentage of votes for top seven parties:

 There are two chart topics: